Cossington, Leicestershire

 Cossington is a village within the Soar Valley in Leicestershire, England.
-It lies between Sileby, Rothley, Ratcliffe-on-the-Wreake and Syston.
+It is between Sileby, Rothley, Ratcliffe-on-the-Wreake and Syston.
 The population of the civil parish at the 2011 census was 598.

 The village's name means 'farm/settlement of Cusa/Cosa'.

-Although there is no railway service to Cossington, the Ivanhoe Line runs along the Midland Main Line between Leicester and Loughborough, passing close to the village.
+Although there is no railway service (did have one) to Cossington, the Ivanhoe Line runs along the Midland Main Line between Leicester and Loughborough, passing close to the village.
 An hourly service is provided in both directions as part of East Midlands Railway Local service from Lincoln to Leicester via Nottingham.
 Many years ago there was a 'Cossington Gate railway station' which has long since gone, the only evidence remaining on old maps, The nearest stations now being at Syston and Sileby.

 Cossington was once home to Lady Isobel Barnett, a radio and television personality from the mid 20th century, where she committed suicide amidst shoplifting charges.
 A short new road, Barnett Close, has been named in her memory.